 - All Broadway shows in New York City will remain suspended through the end of 2020

 A staggering number of museums worldwide have closed their doors indefinitely.
 Here are some of the most notable closures:

 - Metropolitan Museum of Art opens 29 August

 - All Smithsonian museums in Washington, D.C. are closed

 - Arlington National Cemetery is closed

-- New York City’s Metropolitan Museum of Art, the Museum of Modern Art, the Whitney, the Guggenheim, the Metropolitan Opera, Carnegie Hall and the New York Philharmonic will all temporarily close
+- New York City’s Metropolitan Museum of Art, the Museum of Modern Art, the Whitney, the Guggenheim, the Metropolitan Opera, Carnegie Hall and the New York Philharmonic are all closed

-- Disneyland Park and Disney California Adventure Park in California are closed through the end of March
+- Disneyland Park and Disney California Adventure Park in California are closed.